 ME: “Really?
 A million dollars is a lot.
 So why can’t you get a fax?”

 HER: “They have one down the hall, but they’ve left for the day.
 And all our other fax machines are at outside facilities.”

 Translation: My neighbor’s got one, but I can’t ask to use it again.
 And I don’t want to put on pants and go to Kinko’s.

-When someone says they have a “million-dollar company,” don’t get too impressed or jealous.
+When someone says they have a “million-dollar company,” or a “million-dollar business” or a “million-dollar launch,” don’t get too impressed or jealous.

 Anyone can say that!
 It’s like saying “best-seller.”

 A shoe store in a space that costs a million dollars a year to rent, and sells just enough sandals and booties and ugly loafers to cover that rent — is that a million-dollar business?

 If you have a coffee shop and put a million-dollar price sticker on 1 pound of your special, fair-trade Costa Rican beans (full-bodied mouthfeel with notes of honey, tamarind and chocolate), and are pretty sure someone will bite, then boom – million-dollar business?